KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/genesis-3-line-by-line.md

 > **The Serpent Speaks**
 > *The naked and the cunning share a root.*
 > *The inverse activator stands within the Garden's own field.*
-> *Not descended from elsewhere — native to the bifurcation.*
+> *Not declivated from elsewhere — native to the bifurcation.*
 > *It addresses the soul-aspect first, the experiential gate.*
 > *The provision is reframed as restriction.*
 > *The relational guidance becomes Aauthoritarian rule.*